ljsikuade/Fledge/README.md

 1. Create a .fledge.md file on the master branch (This is the default.
 Other branches must be configured in-app).
 2. Add a new topic to your repository: "fledge".

-_Note: You the .fledge.md file must appear as is without prefixes.
+_Note: The .fledge.md file must appear as is without prefixes.
 In the future this will be configurable in-app._

 ## Technologies Used